 The Japan Centre is a direct supplier of Gekkeikan sake in the UK.

-At Japan Centre Panton Street, we are pleased to have one of only a few sake sommeliers in the UK as our expert in store Sake Buyer, Naoyuki Torisawa.
-He has selected some of the best sakes, from the finest breweries to be imported directly from Japan, creating one of largest ranges of sake in the UK.
-If you have any questions about sake, how it is made or which bottle to buy, Naoyuki and the team at Japan Centre will only be too happy to help.
+At Japan Centre Leicester Square, we are pleased to have some sake sommeliers in the UK as our experts in store.
+They have selected some of the best sakes, from the finest breweries to be imported directly from Japan, creating one of the largest ranges of sake in the UK.
+If you have any questions about sake, how it is made or which bottle to buy, the sommelier team at Japan Centre will be only too happy to help.

 Are you curious to experience Japanese sake for yourself, but unsure about where to start?
 Alternatively, are you a knowledgeable sake connoisseur who enjoys a cup or two of a particular variety every now and then?
 In either case, japancentre.com’s sake subscriptions could be perfect for you.